9 Facts That Tell the True Story of Johnny Appleseed

 A hero of American folklore, Johnny Appleseed was said to be a barefoot wanderer with a tin pot hat, and a sack of apples, so he might leave the start of trees everywhere he went.
 But unlike his tall tale colleagues Paul Bunyan and Babe the Blue Ox, Appleseed's story was based on a real man.
 His name was John Chapman, and his real life was far richer and more interesting than his legend.
+Here are nine things you might not have known about the man behind the myth, in honor of Johnny Appleseed Day.

 1. HE WAS A CHILD OF WAR.